 #4 – Creditor

-A creditor is a person or organisation who is owed money by a person’s estate.
+A creditor is a person or organisation that is owed money by a person’s estate.
 For example, this could be an outstanding council tax bill or credit card debt.

 #5 – Death Certificate